The Indiana Pacers (34-47, 14-26 Away) will try to overcome one of the NBA's top shooting defenses when they are on the ...

 Where did the Indiana Pacers finish the season?

-The Indiana Pacers finished the 2019-20 NBA season in 4th in the Eastern Conference.
+The Indiana Pacers finished the 2021-22 NBA season 13th in the Eastern Conference.

 How many games did the Indiana Pacers win?

 The Indiana Pacers won 25 games during the 2021-22 NBA season.

 Still looking for more?
 Well, you are in luck!
 We have detailed analysis of every team in the NBA.
 All you need to do is click on one of the team links below, and we take care of the rest for you: